Am I addicted?

-Researchers have found over 70 percent of US substance abusers hold at least one job.
+Research shows that over 70 percent of US substance abusers hold at least one job.
 An additional 25 percent of all US workers, ages 18 to 34, abuse illegal drugs during the course of a year.
 You could be one of the many workers across the United States who abuse drugs or alcohol.
 It might be quite difficult for you to admit what is happening.
-Maybe, you never planned to end up an addict but only wanted to try the substance.
-Either way, you may have taken too much of it, and ended up with an addiction.
+After all, you never planned on ending up an addict.

-It can be a terrifying thing since further research has displayed adults of working age have the largest rates of alcohol-related deaths.
-With so much risk involved, you might be wondering how you can tell whether or not you are experiencing an addiction to a substance.
-With 14-20 million work days lost to substance abuse each year, you could begin to look into whether or not you may suffer from an addiction.
+It can be terrifying, as further research has displayed adults of working age have the largest rates of alcohol-related deaths.
+And with 14 to 20 million work days lost to substance abuse each year, you should look into whether or not you are suffering from addiction.

 - Loss of Appetite

-The Americans With Disabilities Act says you have a disability if you have an addiction but do not abuse drugs or alcohol anymore.
-You are legally protected from discrimination by your employer.
-It, however, does not protect you if you have abused drugs in the past.
+The Americans With Disabilities Act classifies addiction as a disability.
+Provided you are not currently abusing drugs or alcohol, you are legally protected from discrimination by your employer.
+However, it does not protect you if you have abused drugs in the past.
 This is one of many legal protections you have in the United States as a labor force worker.
-You are also allowed to leave work when needing to seek treatment for drug or alcohol addiction, due to The Family and Medical Leave Act of 1993.
-Your employer could have its own program for fighting the addictions of its employees.

 According to The Family and Medical Leave Act of 1993, you are also allowed to leave work to seek treatment for drug or alcohol addiction.
 Your employer may have their own programs available for fighting addiction.